WFAN-FM: WPIX-FM

 Notable air personalities during the WPIX-FM period included Mark Simone, Alan Colmes, Meg Griffin, Ted David and Jerry Carroll (a.k.a.
 "Dr. Jerry").
-Another WPIX-FM personality, Ken Harper, host of the all-night "Manhattan After Hours," from 1964 to 1968, went on to produce "The Wiz" on Broadway.
+Another WPIX-FM personality, Ken Harper, host of the all-night "Manhattan After Hours", from 1964 to 1968, went on to produce "The Wiz" on Broadway.

-The station gave up quickly on both the Disco and the Rock and Roll/New Wave formats, only to see both genres of music become popular several years later.
+The station gave up quickly on both the Disco and the Punk/New Wave formats, only to see both genres of music become popular several years later.

 From 1966 to 1988, WPIX-FM simulcast the Christmas music played during WPIX television's annual Yule Log program on Christmas Eve and Christmas morning.

 CD101.9

 Beginning with "The PIX Penthouse" in 1985, WPIX-FM started to play contemporary jazz after dark to boost its nighttime ratings, and beginning in September 1987, the station's evening programming was entirely dedicated to the genre.
 Then, on August 10, 1988, the station adopted a jazz-based adult contemporary format during the day and retained all jazz at night.

 Later that month, on August 22, the station modified into a full-time smooth jazz radio format, with the new call letters WQCD and the new branding, "CD 101.9".
 While the genre had varying degrees of presence on most Top 40 and AC stations at the time, New York City had not had a full-time commercial jazz station since 1980, when WRVR (106.7 FM, now WLTW) became country music station WKHK following an ownership change two years earlier.
 The re-launch of 101.9 was accompanied by a new television advertising campaign which featured Al Jarreau, Miles Davis, Kenny G, Bobby McFerrin and Herb Alpert–all artists whose music formed the core of the new smooth jazz format, which proved successful and long-lasting for a station that had not been used to stability in its programming.

 WQCD's early music blend featured contemporary jazz mixed with soft rock and urban adult contemporary, along with some new-age music (the "CD" branding came from the station promoting that it played between 70 and 80 minutes of music between commercial breaks, the length of an average compact disc).
 The station programmed an equal balance between vocal and instrumental music.
 At night the station played strictly contemporary jazz music, with a majority of it instrumental.
 As time went on, WQCD phased-out soft-rock cuts and became a full-time contemporary jazz station.
 The playlist continued to feature large amounts of instrumental jazz, with some new age, and several urban adult contemporary songs.
 This formula would largely be unchanged for over 15 years.